Secure Communities: Costs and impacts

 The costs of the program were unclear.
 The Houston Chronicle reported in 2008 that, according to ICE officials, "cost [is] between $930 million and $1 billion.
 Congress dedicated $200 million for the program in 2008 and set aside $150 million for fiscal year 2009."
 Currently Secure Communities does not provide for reimbursement to states and localities for the costs of participation.

 A New York Times editorial called Secure Communities "misguided," in part for how it "[strains] local resources."
 Meanwhile, a Washington Post editorial praised the program, asserting that it "has neither inclination nor resources to deport suspects with otherwise clean records who have been arrested for low-level infractions."

 Two 2014 studies found that the Secure Communities program did not significantly affect the crime rate.
 A 2018 paper found that undocumented immigrants in localities participating in Secure Communities experienced a 14.7% increase in mental health distress and a significant reduction in their perceived health status.
 The authors attribute this to the fear and stress caused by heightened risk of deportation.
 Another 2018 paper found that, due to Secure Communities, legal Hispanic immigrants were less likely to use federal means-tested programs, except in jurisdictions with sanctuary policies in place.
 A 2022 study found that the program reduced the labor supply of college-educated U.S.-born mothers with young children by increasing the cost of outsourcing household production.
+A 2024 study highlights that Secure Communities leads to an elevated occurrence of adverse birth outcomes among infants born to foreign-born Hispanic mothers.